Farmers' Protest: Here Are The Highlights Of Supreme Court Order Staying The Implementation Of Farm Laws

 Justices AS Bopanna and V Ramasubramanian were the other two judges of the bench.

-"We think that this extraordinary order of stay of implementation of the farm laws will be perceived as an achievement of the purpose of such protests at least for the present and will encourage farmers' bodies to convince their members to get back to their livelihood," the court observed.
+"We think that this extraordinary order of stay of implementation of the farm laws will be perceived as an achievement of the purpose of such protest at least for the present and will encourage farmers bodies to convince their members to get back to their livelihood," the court observed.

 Follow our LIVE BLOG on Farmers' Protest here